-Step 1: The first step is to write the numerator and denominator as products of prime factors:
+Step 1: Write the numerator and denominator as products of prime factors:

-Step 2: The second step is to cancel factors that appear in both the numerator and denominator.
-You can cancel out one 2 and one 3 in both the numerator and denominator:
+Step 2: Cancel factors that appear in both the numerator and denominator.
+You can cancel out one 2 and one 3 in both the numerator and denominator.

-Step 3: The third step is to multiply remaining factors in the numerator and denominator.
-In the numerator you have three 2's remaining, and in the denominator, you have one 3 and one 5, so multiply accordingly and simplify:
+Step 3: Multiply remaining factors in the numerator and denominator.
+In the numerator you have three 2s remaining, and in the denominator, you have one 3 and one 5, so multiply accordingly and simplify.